 In contrast to other publications, rankings and lists produced by The Washington Monthly are based on the contribution each individual University actually makes to the country, specifically research, service, and social mobility.
 The research criterion is based on the amount of money the school receives from the federal government in research grants and the number of PhDs awarded.
 The service criterion ranks the school by students that go on to serve in the Peace Corps or ROTC, and the percent of federal work-study funds that goes to community service.
 Social mobility factors include how well schools graduate poorer students and if the school does a good job recruiting.

 The WSJ’s Top Business Schools list is based on rankings of corporate recruiters’ favorite M.B.A. programs.
 This is another different, yet a useful measure of business colleges.

 - Business Week

 Similar to Forbes, every two years Business Week also comes up with its ranking of the best business schools.
 Their college rankings look at a variety of criterion including faculty, career services (help students get jobs) and overall customer satisfaction (both student and those that hire them).

-Kiplinger produces what most people would consider a sound college ranking report based on pragmatic criterion.
-Kiplinger ranks their colleges based on academic quality, cost and financial aid.
-Of course tuition varies from in-state to out-of-state, so they made rankings for both scenarios.
+Kiplinger produces what most people would consider a sound college ranking report based on a pragmatic criterion.
+Kiplinger ranks their colleges based on academic quality, cost, and financial aid.
+Of course, tuition varies from in-state to out-of-state, so they made rankings for both scenarios.